 - Make sure your bicycle brakes are in working order.

-- Vermont state law requires a white front light and rear red light when riding at night.
-Also, bright, reflective clothing increases your visibility and can help reduce conflicts.
+- Vermont state law requires a white front light and rear red light for night riding.
+Also, wear right, reflective clothing, which will increase your visibility and help reduce conflicts.

-- Always ride on the right side of the road with the flow of traffic.
+- Always ride with the flow of traffic, on the road’s right-hand side.
 Ride on roads and not sidewalks whenever possible.
-Remember, bicyclists are not permitted to ride on sidewalks in the Town of Middlebury downtown area.
+Remember, bicyclists aren’t permitted to ride on sidewalks in Middlebury’s downtown.

-- Do not ride the wrong way on a one way street.
-Drivers and pedestrians don't expect wrong way traffic.
+- Don’t ride the wrong way on a one-way street.

 - Obey all traffic laws and always use hand signals when turning.

-- Pay attention to your surroundings: keep alert, don't wear headphones, and warn pedestrians or fellow riders when you are passing them with statements like “On Your Right!”
-You should also warn motor vehicle drivers if they are placing you in danger with their driving.
+- Pay attention to your surroundings: keep alert, don't wear headphones, and warn pedestrians or fellow riders when you’re passing them.
+Also warn vehicle drivers if their driving places you in danger.

 - Take extra care when passing parking lot exits or biking through a parking lot.